spinnaker/spinnaker.io/content/en/docs/v1.19/reference/providers/azure.md

 ---
-layout: single
 title: "Azure"
-sidebar:
-  nav: reference
+linkTitle: "Azure"
+weight:
+description:
 ---

 If you are not familiar with Azure or any of the terms used below, please consult the Azure [reference documentation](https://docs.microsoft.com/en-us/azure/).